Washington, D. C. Attorneys Handle Issues Relating to H-1B Visas

 How the selection lottery affects H-1B visa registrants

 Only a limited number of H-1B visas are granted annually.
 Currently, United States Citizenship and Immigration Services (USCIS) allows for a total of 85,000 per year, with 20,000 of those being limited to applicants who possess a Master’s degree or the equivalent.
 Typically, the number of registrants far exceeds the available number of visas, so a lottery takes place to determine who will receive an H-1B.
 USCIS notifies selected registrants by the end of March, and they have 90 days after that to file their petition.

 Contact an experienced DC Metro immigration lawyer to discuss the H-1B visa process

-Deutsch, Killea and Eapen, Immigration Law Firm works on behalf of U.S. businesses and workers in specialized occupations to secure H-1B visas.
+Morris H. Deutsch, Immigration Attorney works on behalf of U.S. businesses and workers in specialized occupations to secure H-1B visas.
 To make an appointment for a consultation, please call 202-728-0820 or contact us online.
 Our office is in Washington, D.C.